 Does Klaviyo have a free plan?

 Yes.
 Klaviyo’s free plan supports up to 250 active contacts and 500 email sends per month, with 150 free SMS credits.
 All features including flows, segmentation, and A/B testing are available.
 Emails include Klaviyo branding, which is removed on paid plans.
-Mailchimp’s free plan is more generous at 500 contacts and 1,000 sends/month, but Klaviyo’s free plan includes access to the full feature set including advanced automation — which Mailchimp restricts to paid plans.
+Mailchimp’s free plan is more generous at 500 contacts and 1,000 sends/month, but Klaviyo’s free plan includes access to the full feature set including advanced automation, which Mailchimp restricts to paid plans.

 Should I use Klaviyo or Mailchimp for a Shopify store?

 Klaviyo for a Shopify store, in most cases.
-Klaviyo’s native Shopify integration passes real-time purchase and browse data that enables flows and segments Mailchimp can’t build.
+Klaviyo’s native Shopify integration passes live purchase and browse data that enables flows and segments Mailchimp can’t build.
 If your Shopify store is new or very small (under 500 contacts), start on Klaviyo’s free plan to build your flows correctly from day one rather than migrating later.
 The integration setup takes 15 minutes and the long-term benefit of having purchase data in your email platform from the start is significant.

 Leave a Reply